c-eee-devops/docker-zimbra-9.0.0-c-eee/README.md

 | 5223/tcp | XMPP (default legacy port)              |
 | 7071/tcp | HTTPS (admin panel)                     |

-Access to backend services, e.g. LDAP, MariaDB or the Jetty server, is blocked by the packet filter.
-Access to webmail via HTTP(S) as well as mail access via POP(S) and IMAP(S) are proxied by NGINX shipped with Zimbra adding an extra layer of security.
-If you keep the default settings when installing Zimbra using this image, secure inter-process communication will be enabled.
-You can disable this feature.
-It will speed up the overall system performance as Zimbra components communicate without encryption.
-This is not an issue as everything is running on the same host, even within the same container.
+- The packet filter prevents access to backend services such as LDAP, MariaDB, or the Jetty server.

+- Access to webmail via HTTP(S) as well as mail access via POP(S) and IMAP(S) are proxied by NGINX shipped with Zimbra adding an extra layer of security.

+- Secure inter-process communication will be enabled if you install Zimbra using this image with the default settings.

+- You can turn off the above feature.
+Because Zimbra components communicate without encryption, it improves overall system performance.
+This isn't a problem because everything runs on the same host, even within the same container.

-Furthermore the packet filter comes with a couple of rules protecting against common threats:
+- Furthermore, the packet filter includes a few rules that guard against common threats:

   - TCP floods (except SYN floods)

   - Bogus flags in TCP packets

   - RH0 packets (can be used for DoS attacks)

   - Ping of Death

 ### Mitigating Denial of Service (DoS) Attacks